 California requires employers to provide illness and injury prevention activities.
 This includes the use of effective training programs.
 Programs used by employers must be included in a written log referred to as the Injury and Illness Prevention Program (IIPP).
 Violations related to IIPPs are the most frequently cited by Cal/OSHA.

 If an IIPP violation led to a work related injury, you may have the right to file a Serious and Willful claim.
 There are time limitations on this filing and other injuries received while working may also qualify for workers’ compensation benefits.
-As a result, if you are injured on the job it is important to contact an experienced California workers’ compensation attorney to discuss your options.
+As a result, if you are injured on the job it is important to contact an experienced Orange County workers’ compensation attorney to discuss your options.